cchudzicki-ocw-testing/15.810-fall-2010/content/pages/readings.md

 Best, Roger J. _Market-Based Management – Strategies for Growing Customer Value and Profitability_.
 5th ed.
 Prentice Hall, 2009.
 ISBN: 9780132336536.

-In addition to the reading materials listed below, required [case studies]({{< baseurl >}}/pages/case-studies) are assigned throughout the semester and will be discussed in class.
+In addition to the reading materials listed below, required {{< resource_link bf1d5614-3904-28fa-4114-ee613f799ea6 "case studies" >}} are assigned throughout the semester and will be discussed in class.

 {{< tableopen >}}
 {{< theadopen >}}